 12. Deliberately Change Your Environment Or Action

-If You Can’t Get Someone Out Of Your Head Are They Thinking Of You?
+When You Can’t Get Someone Off Your Mind, Are They Thinking Of You?

 What Does It Mean When You Can’t Get Someone Off Your Mind?